 B. Indicators of achievement

-1. Amendments to ADR, RID and ADN adopted in 2013 and 2014 and entered into force by 1 January 2015 for international transport and made applicable to domestic traffic in all EU and European Economic Area (EEA) countries by 1 July 2015, reflecting, inter alia, the 2013 United Nations Recommendations on the Transport of Dangerous Goods, Model Regulations (18th revised edition) (IA 9.a. (a))
+1. Amendments to ADR, RID and ADN adopted in 2015 and 2016 and entered into force by 1 January 2017 for international transport and made applicable to domestic traffic in all EU and European Economic Area (EEA) countries by 1 July 2017, reflecting, inter alia, the 2015 United Nations Recommendations on the Transport of Dangerous Goods, Model Regulations (nineteenth revised edition) (IA 9.a. (a))

 Performance measures: